-The following are some RECOMMENDATIONS for your syllabus:
+The following are some recommendations for your syllabi:

-- INSTRUCTOR'S POLICY ON RECORDING/DUPLICATING INFO.
-Do you allow students to record, photograph, videotape, or otherwise copy your presentations, class discussions, slides, lecture notes, etc.?
-If not, put it in writing on your syllabus.
+- Instructor's policy on recording/duplicating information -- Do you allow students to record, photograph, videotape, or otherwise copy your presentations, class discussions, slides, lecture notes, etc.?
+If not, this should be included in syllabi.

-- INSTRUCTOR'S POLICY ON TECHNOLOGICAL DEVICES.
-While App State requires that we allow students to have their cell phones on and simply set on vibrate mode because of Appalachian's emergency communication system, instructors should tell students whether or not they allow students to be using phones in class, using iPads or other tablets, using laptops, cameras, etc.
+- Instructor's policy on technological devices -- While Appalachian requires that we allow students to have their cell phones with them and on in classrooms, provided they are set on vibrate mode (because of Appalachian's emergency communication system), instructors should include in syllabi whether students are allowed to be using devices in class, including mobile phones, tablets, laptops, cameras, etc.